Florence Henderson: Career

 She gave later musical performances on Paar's subsequent talk show in 1963, including the January 25 and February 22 broadcasts.
 She performed in the May 19, 1963, broadcast of The Voice of Firestone, alongside baritone Mario Sereni.
 She also released her albums under RCA Victor as part of her music career.

 Cast photo from The Brady Bunch.
-Back (L-R): Christopher Knight (Peter), Barry Williams (Greg), Ann B. Davis (Alice).
-Second row (L-R): Eve Plumb (Jan), Florence Henderson (Carol), Robert Reed (Mike), Maureen McCormick (Marcia).
-Front (L-R): Susan Olsen (Cindy), Mike Lookinland (Bobby).
+Back (left to right): Christopher Knight (Peter), Barry Williams (Greg), Ann B. Davis (Alice).
+Second row: Eve Plumb (Jan), Florence Henderson (Carol), Robert Reed (Mike), Maureen McCormick (Marcia).
+Front: Susan Olsen (Cindy), Mike Lookinland (Bobby).

 Henderson's most famous role was as Carol Brady – the mother on the classic 1970s sitcom The Brady Bunch.

 Her most widely recognized role was as Carol Brady in The Brady Bunch, which aired on ABC from 1969 until 1974.
 Henderson's best friend, Shirley Jones, had turned down the role, but the following year, she accepted the similar role of a mother with five children, named Shirley Partridge, in The Partridge Family, which aired from 1970 to 1974.

 Primarily owing to her role on The Brady Bunch, Henderson was ranked by TV Land and Entertainment Weekly as number 54 on their list of the 100 Greatest TV Icons.

 An avid game-show fan, Henderson was a frequent panelist on the original version of Hollywood Squares and made occasional appearances on The $25,000 Pyramid.
-Her other game show appearances include Password, the original Match Game, What's My Line (as a panelist and a mystery guest), To Tell the Truth, I've Got a Secret, Snap Judgment, Personality, The Magnificent Marble Machine, and Who Wants to Be a Millionaire?.
+Her other game show appearances include Password, the original Match Game, What's My Line? (as a panelist and a mystery guest), To Tell the Truth, I've Got a Secret, Snap Judgment, Personality, The Magnificent Marble Machine, and Who Wants to Be a Millionaire?.
 She also appeared alongside her Brady Bunch co-star Robert Reed on the John Davidson-hosted version of Hollywood Squares and teamed with Reed, Maureen McCormick, Christopher Knight and Susan Olsen on one of the original Family Feud's All-Star weeks, where they finished in second place.

 Henderson was the spokeswoman for Wesson cooking oil from 1974 to 1996.
 During that time, she hosted a cooking show on TNN, Country Kitchen, and did ads for Prange's, a Wisconsin department store chain.
 She appeared on The Love Boat S1 E11 "Divorce Me, Please" vignette as Audrey Baynes, who finds new appreciation for her husband, played by Shecky Greene (1977).
 She played Diane DeMarzo in The Love Boat S2 E11 "Captain's Cup" story (1978).
 Other guest appearances on the series are listed in the appended television chronology.
 Henderson co-hosted the short-lived NBC morning talk show Later Today (1999–2000), with Jodi Applegate and Asha Blake.

-In the 2000s, she was the spokeswoman for Polident.
+In the 2000s, she was the spokeswoman for Polident denture cleaner.
 In 2003, Henderson seemed to poke fun at her wholesome image by appearing in a Pepsi Twist television commercial with Ozzy Osbourne.